konker/py-lavaze-server/README.md

 ### Timer
 There is a timer which records the time spent on the field test.
 This can be paused/started or reset at any time using the buttons below the timer display.

 *NOTE*: when the data entry fields have focus, the timer can be paused/started by pressing the space bar.

 ### Last answer
-The are on the right of the "Answers" panel shows the last answer that was entered.
+The area on the right of the "Answers" panel shows the last answer that was entered.
 The display shows:
     - the actual distance of the test case
     - the estimate given by the subject